 For those with more alternative musical tastes, walk across the street to The End, a club firmly entrenched in Nashville’s rock scene and definitely worth a listen.

 There are also several bars on Elliston.
 The Corner Bar is unabashedly basic - good drinks, good pool and good people.
 This place is a favorite among locals looking for a low-key night of simply hanging out.
 The Gold Rush doesn’t claim to be a pool hall; actually, it doesn’t claim to be anything.
 This no-frills bar is a late-night hangout where many bands have been known to appear after their gigs at larger venues around town.
+Another late night hot spot would be Cafe Coco.
+This place has it all.
+Open 24 hours a day, this fun and electric meeting place blurs the distinction between coffee house, music venue, and restaurant/caterer.

 No trip to Elliston Place is complete without a stop at the Elliston Place Soda Shop.
 An institution for seven decades, Elliston is a meat-and-three favorite with a 1950s decor.
 Known for its fried chicken and milk shakes, this authentic old-time soda fountain has a faithful following among the locals.